ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression.md

 1. The control line determines if the access is for reading (R) or writing (W).
 This is usually a single line (that is, 1 bit).
 2. The data lines carry the value to be written or the value read, depending on the control line.
 It is as wide as there are bits (either 1 or 8 on the sketch).
 3. When accessing a single bit or a single byte, we do not need address lines.
 4. The address lines carry the value of the address.
 They are as many as necessary.
 On the bottom of the sketch, we have 8 bytes, each of which can be read or written independently.
-For this to happen, it needs to be `[<cept>]`_exclusively_ selected (that is, it and only it is selected, with the others deselected).
+For this to happen, it needs to be _exclusively_ selected (that is, it and only it is selected, with the others deselected).
 For 4 different selector lines (one for each of the bytes), we can have a 2-bit address.
 Why?
 Because 4 different numbers can be represented with 2 bits (`0b00`, `0b01`, `0b10`, and `0b11`).
-The `[<cept>]`_2-to-4 decoder_ is a circuit which performs the following translation:
+The _2-to-4 decoder_ is a circuit which performs the following translation:

 Address (2 bits) | Selector (4 bits)
 --- | ---